 How are sound recording royalties split?

 Offering sound recording royalties to production companies/producers is industry standard, and we take all the grueling and expensive legal work off your hands.
-One of the major benefits of collaborating through ItyDity is our hassle-free, artist-friendly, built-in collaboration contracts that follow industry standard guidelines, outlining that songwriters/artists keep 100% of songwriting royalties and 90% of sound recording royalties, with 5% each to the Producer and to ItyDity, for their contributions to the recorded work.
+One of the major benefits of collaborating through ItyDity is our hassle-free, artist-friendly, built-in collaboration contracts that follow industry standard guidelines, outlining that songwriters/artists keep 100% of songwriting royalties and 90% of sound recording royalties, with 10% sound recording royalties split between your final producer and ItyDity, for their contributions to the recorded work.